Geeks in Phoenix

 7. Deselect the Automatically manage paging file size for all drives checkbox.

-8. Select the drive you want to manage the paging file on.
+8. Select the drive on which you want to manage the paging file.

-9. Select Custom size and enter the initial size and maximum size using the calculation shown above.
+9. Select Custom size and enter the initial and maximum sizes using the above calculation.

 10. Left-click on the Set button.